 Then I saw an article in the May/June, 2014, “Backwoods Home Magazine” (Issue #147) on using rain water for gardening in the desert, and I thought I should pass it along.
 Below you’ll find an excerpt and a link where you can see the whole thing.
-I hope this is helpful if you live under similar conditions.
+I trust this will be helpful if you live under similar conditions.

 Gardening in the desert